A Categorical Perspective on Braid Representations: Effective narrowing of the classification problem

 \subsection{Subcategories and subsets of $\Mat$}

 $\;$

 As noted in the Introduction, and in \ref{say-where}, restriction of the target of $F:\Bcat\rightarrow\Mat\;$ from $\Mat$ to $\Mat^N$ for some $N$ is no restriction at all.
-Now we describe some properly restricted targets, some of which materially simplify the classification problem. }}
+Now we describe some properly restricted targets, some of which materially simplify the classification problem, without discarding important classes of braid representations, as we shall see. }}